taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 }
 ~~~~~~~~

 The application should work the same as before.
 The source code can be found in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/5.0.0).

-In the third part of the refactoring, you will use a normalized state.
+In the third part of the refactoring, you will use a normalized state structure.
 Therefore you can install the neat library [normalizr](https://github.com/paularmstrong/normalizr).

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install --save normalizr
 ~~~~~~~~

 Let's have a look at the inital state for the `todoReducer`.
 You could make up your own initial state.
-For instance, what about completing all coding challenges in this book?
+For instance, what about completing all coding examples in this book?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~